 I sometimes play DnD with friends, and wanted to create an interactive world map that I could project onto the table.
 To achieve this, I developed a web app that allows me to create and edit maps, add creatures, and control both their movements and the visibility of different map elements in real time.
 A backend server manages the game state and map data, while the frontend, built with NextJS, enables seamless real-time updates for an immersive gameplay experience.

-As part of my continuous learning journey, I am now studying for a MSc in Data Science.
-This master's degree covers a wide range of topics, from machine learning and deep learning to cloud computing and big data.
-It has a strong focus on practical applications and projects, so be sure to check out my compiled list of MDS projects on GitHub.
+I'm now finishing a MSc in Data Science — currently working on my thesis.
+The degree covers a wide range of topics, from machine learning and deep learning to cloud computing and big data, with a strong focus on practical applications and projects, so be sure to check out my compiled list of MDS projects on GitHub.

 Web pages